lindseysim/templatize/more/advanced/README.md

 #### Passing a function to itself

-When passing a function as a context to itself, the function will first be evaluated as is until it returns a valid context (that is, a non-function), then pass to itself as a function.
+When passing a function as a context to itself, the function will first be evaluated as-is until it returns a valid context (that is, a non-function), then pass to itself as a function.
 Normally, this is kind of pointless or results in weird behavior, but it might be worth knowing as an edge case.

 &nbsp; *Template:*